 Students must satisfactorily complete at least 72 points derived from courses and research, at least 32 of which must be taken in residence at New York University.
 20 points of credit must be earned in actual course work maintaining a cumulative GPA of 3.0 or greater.
 A grade of B- or better in all classes is required to maintain in good standing in the program.
-All doctoral candidates are required to register for Professional Development in the Sciences, CHEM-GA 2673, during the first semester in residence, Graduate Seminar, CHEM-GA 3010, during the fall term of the second year, and to attend at least twenty colloquia presented by distinguished visiting scientists, at least ten prior to the qualifying exam and another 10 prior to the thesis defense.
+All doctoral candidates are required to register for Professional Development in the Sciences, CHEM-GA 2673, during the first semester in residence, Graduate Seminar, CHEM-GA 3010, during the fall term of the second year, Original Research Proposal, CHEM-GA 3200, during the fall semester of their third year, and to attend at least twenty colloquia presented by distinguished visiting scientists, at least ten prior to the qualifying exam and another 10 prior to the thesis defense.
 Students gain laboratory research experience in two groups during their first semester in residence.
 This laboratory experience provides student with direct exposure to techniques and methodology used in the various labs and helps them to choose a thesis adviser.

 Students can select a research advisor at the end of the Fall semester in their first year of residency.